Hawthorn – Crataegus SPP.: Edible & Medicinal Uses of the Heart Herb of Wild Plants

 Quaking Aspen - Populus Tremuloides

-In Chippewa, asa’di means aspen.
-“Balm of Gilead” can be made from various poplar buds including tremuloides/quaking aspen, a common edible, medicinal and useful tree in our area.
+“Balm of Gilead” can be made from various poplar buds including quaking aspen (Populus tremuloides), a common edible, medicinal and useful tree in our area.
 Last month we talked about balsam poplar.
 But quaking aspen was my first ID’d poplar.
-I noticed a set of trees on the one-acre wood that softly trembled …
+I noticed a set of trees on the one-acre wood that softly trembled in the …

 Read more